DefenderDao/.github/profile/README.md

 # Defender Dao

-DefenderDao , its a Decentralized Autonomous Organization, the main goal is protect the Web3 ecosystem from scammers and malicious bad actors , allowing Defenders vote for blacklisted and build a decentralized database including phishing Urls , scam tokens and  any  bad actor who can in risk the ecosystem users.
+DefenderDao , its a Decentralized Autonomous Organization, the main goal is protect the Web3 ecosystem from scammers and malicious bad actors , allowing Defenders vote for blacklisted and build a decentralized database including phishing Urls , scam tokens and  any  bad actor who put in risk the ecosystem users.

 ## Features